 The department maintains a vibrant undergraduate major.
+Innovative ideas have been generated from among our undergraduates, including the Campus Food Shed, a program to redistribute unused produce from nearby farms to the campus community free of charge.
 Instruction is offered in all of the primary areas of horticulture and additional coursework is available in a number of subjects including molecular biology and bioinformatics.
 Approximately $25,000 in scholarship funds are available annually to undergraduate students in the department each year.
 The department's graduate program offers both M.S. and Ph.D. degrees in a variety of specialties.
 Many graduate students advised by horticulture faculty also pursue graduate degrees in programs such as plant breeding and plant genetics, cell and molecular biology, and agroecology.
 The department has also recently created a new M.S. program that has an emphasis in organic and sustainable production.
 The department offers some unique international opportunities in Costa Rica and other Central American countries that focus on tropical horticulture.

 The Department of Horticulture is home to a number of successful outreach programs that serve the citizens, public sector, and businesses of the State of Wisconsin.
-These include the Nutrient and Pest Management Program, the Integrated Pest and Crop Management Program, the Crop Diagnostic Training program, the IR-4 program, the Wisconsin Institute for Sustainable Agriculture, the Master Gardener Program, and the Allen Centennial Gardens.
+These include the Nutrient and Pest Management Program, the Integrated Pest and Crop Management Program, the Crop Diagnostic Training program, the IR-4 program, the Master Gardener Program, and the Allen Centennial Gardens.
 In addition to these activities, faculty and staff are active in field days, Extension programs, courses, seminars, and webinars, and author newsletters and other media that are distributed statewide.

-Bamberg, Colquhoun, Goldman (chair), Havey, Jansky, Krysan, Nienhuis, Palta, Patterson, Simon, Spooner, Yandell
+Bamberg, Colquhoun, Goldman, Havey, Jansky, Krysan (chair), Nienhuis, Palta, Simon, Spooner, Yandell

 The Department of Horticulture offers several departmental scholarships that students can apply for through the CALS Scholarship Application.
 The application opens at the beginning of November and remains open until the beginning of February each academic year.
 Students only need to fill out one single application to be considered for all CALS scholarships.